moj-analytical-services/user-guidance/source/documentation/get-started.md

 You may have to access Slack differently depending on the IT system you use:

-* if you use DOM1, you can access Slack from a browser or using the mobile app on your personal or work phone
+* if you use DOM1, you can access Slack from a desktop app (via the software center app), browser or using the mobile app on your personal or work phone
 * if you use an MoJ Digital and Technology MacBook, you can access Slack from a browser or using the desktop app.
 You can also access Slack using the mobile app on your personal or work phone
 * if you use Quantum, you will not currently be able to access Slack from your computer, however, you can use the mobile app on your personal or work phone